Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 User abandonment rate 53% at 3+ seconds Under 1 second = higher retention

-Why Do Major Companies Choose Next.js Over WordPress?
+Why Do Major Companies Choose Next.js Over WordPress for Scale?

 You might not have Netflix traffic, but you deserve the same performance standards.
 Why settle for outdated technology when modern solutions exist?

-This feeds the "Get Better" optimisation stage.
+This feeds the "Get Better" optimisation stage of the Flywheel.
 Next.js sites improve performance automatically through framework updates.
 WordPress sites degrade performance as you add necessary functionality.

-What Does WordPress vs Next.js Actually Cost UK SMEs?
+What Does WordPress vs Next.js Actually Cost UK SMEs Over Time?

 Upfront Build Costs (UK Average)